Toonkit/Website/README.md

 **A:** **Nothing here!** Submit a solution by creating a [pull request](https://github.com/Palmidence/Toontown/pulls) and verify your solution works.

+#### **Q:** I'm constantly getting `A Fatal Error occurred while downloading  a new version of the launcher.
+Error Code 1` when I try to launch the game, how do I fix this?

+Two instances of the launcher may be running simutaneously, and it cannot update.

+To solve this problem on Windows:
+- Open `Task Manager`
+- End all instances of `Clash Launcher`
+- End all instances of `ccbstp`
+- If the issue persists, restart your computer.
+- If the issue persists, reinstall the game.

+To solve this problem on Mac:
+_No support is available for this OS yet.
+Check back soon!_

 ## Gameplay

 #### **Q:** My game is missing some files, how do I fix this?